AdobeDocs/experience-manager-learn.en/help/assets-essentials/overview.md

 sub-product: assets
 exl-id: 6a8534fa-bc99-438b-9107-2a428e06619c
 ---
-# Overview
+# Assets Essentials Videos

 ![Assets Essentials](./assets/overview/hero.png)

 Experience Manager Assets Essentials provides a streamlined user interface for lightweight asset management and collaboration.

-Check out our videos on how to use Assets Essentials to manage your assets, as well as how it can be integrated with Adobe Journey Orchestrator!
+Check out these videos on how to use Assets Essentials to manage your assets, and how it can be integrated with Adobe Journey Orchestrator!

 ## Learn more about Assets Essentials